How to Hide Your Phone Number in WhatsApp

 Changing Your Current WhatsApp Phone Number

 If you’ve been using WhatsApp for years and don’t wish to erase your messages and contacts to start over with a secondary number, it is possible to change the number inside the settings of your WhatsApp account on your phone.
 On WhatsApp’s own FAQ about the subject, WhatsApp makes it clear that your contacts need to have your new number saved in their device for a seamless experience, so while this will obscure your current number for your new number, it won’t necessarily remove the ability for people to have your old number through WhatsApp.
-The benefit to changing your number within the app rather than simply creating a new number is the ability That said, here’s how to edit your old number to your alternate number created in the steps above.
+The benefit to changing your number within the app rather than simply creating a new number is that you’ll retain your contacts and messages, but use the new, more private phone number.
+That said, here’s how to edit your old number to your alternate number created in the steps above.
 Once again, the steps below are using the Android version of the application, though iOS users should be able to follow similar steps on their own platform.

 Start by opening up WhatsApp, which should open to your inbox.
 Tap on the triple-dotted menu icon in the top-right corner (for iOS users, you’re going to be heading into Settings) and tap on the Profile view at the top of your display to load your profile.
 At the bottom of this screen should be your phone number used to sign up for the service.
 Tap on your phone number to open a prompt that allows you to edit your number.
 At the top of the display, tap on the “Next” icon, then enter your current phone number into the “Old Phone Number” field.
 Below this, enter your new alternative number in the “New Phone Number” field.
 Also remember to make sure your country code is correct, if you’re using a non-US based temporary number.